prakau/g2aenome/README.md

 This Advanced PoC showcases the following key components and capabilities:

 1.  **Multi-Modal Data Fabric:**
-    *   Ingestion and processing of Dr. Kaushik's publications (PDFs) to extract textual knowledge.
+    *   Ingestion and processing to extract textual knowledge.
     *   Parsing and structuring of sample genomic data (FASTA, GFF) for crops like eggplant and tomato.

 2.  **Advanced Knowledge Services:**
     *   **Entity Recognition:** Utilizes advanced NLP models (e.g., `scispaCy`) to identify key biological and agricultural entities (genes, proteins, crop species, traits, stress factors) from processed text.
     *   **Relation Extraction:** Implements mechanisms to identify and extract relationships between these entities (e.g., gene-regulates-gene, crop-exhibits-trait, stressor-affects-gene), moving beyond simple co-occurrence to more structured relational data.
     *   **Knowledge Graph Construction:** Builds a `networkx`-based knowledge graph, integrating entities and relations from both literature and genomic data.
 This serves as a structured, queryable representation of domain knowledge.
-    *   **Vector Store Management:** Creates a semantic search index (using `sentence-transformers` and `FAISS`) from text chunks, enabling powerful similarity-based retrieval of information from Dr. Kaushik's work.
+    *   **Vector Store Management:** Creates a semantic search index (using `sentence-transformers` and `FAISS`) from text chunks, enabling powerful similarity-based retrieval of information.

 3.  **Intelligent Agent Core (LangChain-Powered):**
     *   A modular LangChain agent equipped with **custom tools** for: